tywin1104/reddit-autopilot/readme.md

 `Fauxton` is recommended if doing so manually https://couchdb.apache.org/fauxton-visual-guide/

- **How much does it cost??**
+ **How much does it cost?**

-Unlike other similar premium services like Later for Reddit / Delay for Reddit, Reddit Autopilot is is open-sourced and **completely free**.
+Unlike other similar premium services like Later for Reddit / Delay for Reddit, Reddit Autopilot is open-sourced and **completely free**.
 However, this service focuses on continueous routine posting rather than explicit scheduling of posts and thus does not provide same feature sets as other similar services.
 Moreover, **there are no daily post limits** imposed.
 Reddit API rate limiting is the only constraint here.
 However, keep in mind that it is a bad idea to spam on subreddits and you could be banned from subreddits or even the Reddit platform from doing so.

  **How does Reddit Autopilot post on my behalf?**